 This 15% off promotion is only valid from 24/05/19 – midnight on 27/05/19.
 15% off requires no promo code.
 This offer is available on all cat products listed in our cat category only.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 Offer cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Promotions on May 24th, 2019 by chloewelch
+This entry was posted in Offers and promotions on May 24th, 2019 by chloewelch

 Many cats in rescue centres looking for a new home have had a very tough time of it.
 Whether mistreated, abandoned, stray, or injured, the kitties who find themselves in the care of a rescue organisation can, quite understandably be wary of humans.
 But this isn’t a reason to give up on them.